rrrene/texas/README.md

 ### Rendering other templates

-You can render any other template through the `render` method.
+You can divide your TeX project into as many templates as you like and render any other template through the `render` method.

     <%= render :template => "some_template" %>